WABASHA COUNTY

 This station was on Zumbro Street (formerly Railroad St.) between Crawford and Snider Avenues.

 Tracey This was an early station on the Minnesota Midland Railway listed on the 1878 timetable between Thielman and Keegan.
+It was also known as Lakey.

 Wabasha

-Weaver This depot was along the tracks directly across from where MN 74 intersects with US 61 now.
-Old Main Street was where US 61 is now and the station was on the east side of Main at the intersection with Plainview Street (now MN 74)
+Weaver This depot was along the tracks directly across from where MN-74 intersects with US 61 now.
+Old Main Street was where US 61 is now and the station was on the east side of Main at the intersection with Plainview Street (now MN-74)

 Weaver This appears to be a later-generation depot.
 The original was a standard-sized combination station.